About the Glismann Road area

 - Council report and minutes Monday 15 October 2018

 - Council report and minutes Monday 19 August 2019

 Council received authorisation from the Minister for Planning to prepare Amendment C238 on the 23 April 2020.

 Submissions for Amendment C238 closed at 5pm on Monday 14 September 2020.

 Council received 16 submissions.
 In accordance with the Privacy and Data Protection Act 2014 all the submissions have had personal information redacted.
 The submissions have been consolidated into one document which is available for viewing online.

 This document has been made available for the purpose of the planning process as set out in the Planning and Environment Act 1987.
 Any dissemination, distribution or copying of this document is strictly prohibited.
 By taking a copy you acknowledge that you understand your obligations under the Act and related legislation and agree that you will only use the document for the purpose for which it is provided.

-Council resolved to refer the submissions to an independent Planning Panel for consideration at the Council meeting on 15 February 2021.
+At the Council meeting on 15 February 2021, Council resolved to refer the submissions to an independent Planning Panel for consideration.

 A Panel Hearing was held from 4 May 2021 to 7 May, 2021.
 At the close of the Hearing on 7 May Council sought more time to respond to certain issues.
 The Panel granted more time to respond.

 Council’s presentation of its closing submission was scheduled to be held on Tuesday 27 July 2021, however this was postponed due to the COVID-19 lockdown restrictions.